openedx/edx-platform/openedx/features/survey_report/README.rst

 ~~~~~~~~~~~~~
 You can create reports using the Django Admin; for that, you need to follow these steps:

-- Enter the Survey Report option in your Django admin (URL: ``<your LMs domain>/admin/survey_report/surveyreport/``)
+1. Enter the **Survey Report** option in your Django admin (URL: ``<your LMs domain>/admin/survey_report/surveyreport/``)
-- Click the "Generate Report" button.
+2. Click the **Generate Report** button.
-- Then, you can select the reports you want to send and use the admin actions to send the report to an external API.
+3. Then, you can select the reports you want to send and use the admin actions to send the report to an external API.

     .. image:: docs/_images/survey_report_admin.png
         :alt: Survey report by Django admin

 Screenshot of Survey Report option in a Django admin and use the admin actions to send the report to an external API

-Command line
+Command Line
 ~~~~~~~~~~~~~
-- Run a Bash shell in your LMS container.
+1. Run a Bash shell in your LMS container.
 For example, using ``tutor dev run lms bash``.
-- Run the command: ``./manage.py lms generate_report``
+2. Run the command: ``./manage.py lms generate_report``

 **Note:** by default that the command also sends the report; if you only want to generate it, you need to add the flag ``--no-send``.
 For more information, you can run the command ``./manage.py lms generate_report --help``